REQUEST FOR PROPOSALS

 AREAS OF FUNDING

-The purpose of the award is to assist doctoral students with research costs associated with conducting collaborative and groundbreaking research on the science of love between June 2020 and May 2021.
-Proposals are due by January 15, 2020.
+The purpose of the award is to assist doctoral students with research costs associated with conducting collaborative and groundbreaking research on the science of love using at least one dataset from The Love Consortium Dataverse.
+Proposals are due by February 1, 2021 to fund research projects conducted between June 2021 and May 2022.

-The Love Consortium intends to award multiple grants of up to $10,000 USD in June 2020.
-Awardees will be expected to submit a final report of their activities and to attend an upcoming conference to present their work.
+The Love Consortium intends to award multiple grants of up to $10,000 USD in June 2021.
+Awardees will be expected to submit a final report of their activities and to attend a future conference to present their work—the format of which (in-person conference or digital gathering) will depend on the state of the COVID-19 pandemic.

-The purpose of the grants is to capitalize on existing but relatively underutilized data to rapidly fill gaps in scientific understanding of love.
-In doing so, these grants will serve the broader mission of The Love Consortium, which is to simultaneously advance innovative and rigorous science by opening doors for collaboration, increasing opportunities for replication, and enhancing the generalizability of results.
+The goal of the grants is to capitalize on existing but relatively underutilized data available on The Love Consortium Dataverse to rapidly fill gaps in scientific understanding of love.
+In doing so, these grants will serve the broader mission of The Love Consortium—to advance innovative and rigorous science by opening doors for collaboration, increasing opportunities for replication, and enhancing the generalizability of results.

 What Do We Mean by "Love"?

 The Love Consortium is focused on advancing the scientific study of all processes related to love and social connection.
-The science of love relates to a diverse range of communities of inquiry, including affective science, personality psychology, close relationships, developmental science, the psychology of religion, neuroscience, organizational behavior, communication studies, and more.
+The science of love relates to a diverse range of communities of inquiry, including affective science, personality psychology, social psychology, close relationships, developmental science, the psychology of religion, neuroscience, organizational behavior, communication studies, and more.
 Across literatures, the construct of love goes by many names and there are many open empirical questions ranging from what love is to how it is observed in everyday life and what impact it has.
-We will consider proposals from a wide range of theoretical perspectives, measurement approaches, and contexts (e.g., parent-child love, dispositional compassionate love for humanity, emotions in friendships, and so on).
+As demonstrated in our recent event, "What is love?" (recording available here), we will consider proposals from a wide range of theoretical perspectives, measurement approaches, and contexts (e.g., parent-child love, dispositional compassionate love for humanity, emotions in friendships, and so on).
+We note that we are especially excited to fund research on love in understudied areas, such as love in non-romantic relationships or in diverse community samples.

 We invite applicants to submit proposals about Love that align with their own interests and work.
 However, to underscore the breadth of opportunity, examples of the types of open questions about Love that could be addressed through this funding mechanism include: